MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

             -->

-9. Prepare to publish and upgrade 3rd party extensions
+9. Prepare to publish and upgrade Microsoft and 3rd party extensions

-    To publish 3rd party extensions, the extensions must be compile with a depedency on the custom base application extension.
+    To publish 3rd party extensions, the extensions must be modified with a dependency on the custom base application extension.
 There are two ways you can do this.
-One way is to modfiy the etxension code and build the package agin.
-The other way is to configure the BC server instance to do this.
+One way is to modify the extension code and build the package again.
+The other way is to configure the Business Central Server instance.
+This is the recommended way.

    <!-- 1.
 Either change teh app.json file for each extension, so that the application version is removed and the dependency is added for the custom Base App.Or, configure the DestinationAppsForMigration server setting.